 3. The discount & special offer welcome package

-Special discount, free shipping, or buy one get one free offers are some of the most sought-after features in marketing emails, according to this study.
+Special discount, free shipping, or buy one get one free offers are some of the most sought-after features in marketing emails.

 These emails should contain the discount code or instructions on how to claim the offer.